lillyxu/cse455finalproject/README.md

 # CSE455 Final Project: Bird Classification Competition
+Lilly Xu and Jared Tran

 ### Problem Description
 We are trying to train our model to classify images of birds by their species.